 When I was learning Japanese, once I got into a certain way of studying that finally worked, I wanted to continue it for the long run.
 Which I did.
 And it felt good.

 So if this site can give you the ultimate tool to actually take you from beginner to near fluency, I want to create it.

 The next series is called Jalup Expert.
-It works directly off of Advanced, with 1000 new J-J cards.
+It works directly off of Advanced, with 1000 new J-J cards, and full native audio.

 What comes next?